Jacksonville GREASE TRAP SERVICES

 One of the factors that you ought to consider is the volume of grease you produce.
-Whether you are a small café or a big commercial restaurant, if you have a number of fried dishes that require a lot of oil, you probably need a bigger capacity grease trap.
+Whether you are a small café or a big commercial restaurant, if you have several fried dishes that use oil, you probably need a bigger capacity grease trap.
 Grease interceptors can hold 750 gallons or more and are an excellent choice in this case.
 However, if you are a small kitchen or don’t use a high amount of oil in your cooking, a lower capacity trap could be enough.

-Jacksonville Grease Trap Pumping does not perform actual installations of grease traps, but we’ll be happy to provide expert advice for your situation.
+Jacksonville Grease Trap Pumping does not perform actual installations of grease traps.
+Still, we’ll be happy to provide expert advice for your situation.

 10. How are grease traps cleaned?

-As we have emphasized, grease trap cleaning is not a job for you or your employee and should be done by a professional company.
-This is following the City Code that requires these services to be performed by a licensed, certified company.
+As we have emphasized, grease trap cleaning is not a job for you or your employees.
+It should be done by a professional company.
+Following the City Code requires these services to be performed by a licensed, certified company.

 There are good reasons why such strict guidelines are in place.
 For one, grease trap cleaning requires the use of specialized equipment that only a licensed company owns.
-Second, the techniques used for grease trap cleaning have to comply with the guidelines of the local health department.
+Second, the techniques used for grease trap cleaning have to comply with the local health department’s guidelines.

-Even if you aren’t doing the grease trap cleaning on your own, we feel it is wise to be educated about the methods used by companies.
+Even if you aren’t doing the grease trap cleaning on your own, we feel it is wise to be educated about companies’ methods.
 This will help you identify whether a company is reliable or whether they are taking short cuts.

-If you are thinking of attempting a DIY method for grease trap cleaning, remember that you will need to deal with the disposal of grease and comply with local ordinances regarding grease disposal.
+If you are thinking of attempting a DIY method for grease trap cleaning, remember that you will need to deal with grease disposal.
+You will also need to comply with local ordinances regarding grease disposal.

 11. Why does my grease trap have a foul odor after cleaning?

-Another cause for lousy odor could be a worn-out or corroded gasket.
-The gasket is an essential part of the grease trap that seals it and prevents foul odors from escaping.
+Another cause for foul odors could be a worn-out or corroded gasket.
+The gasket is an essential part of the grease trap that seals it and prevents the foul odors from escaping.
 If your gasket is damaged, the odors from your trap could reach your kitchen.
 Replacing your gasket should fix the problem.

 12. What happens if my grease trap overflows?

 If your grease trap overflows, you are in a lot of trouble.
-The Jacksonville Health Officials will likely fine or penalize you for this problem, and there is no telling how hefty these fines may be.
-If this is your first offense, you may be shown some leniency but still will need to pay for your negligence.
-If the samples taken from your grease show a high concentration of FOG, (fat, oil, grease) the penalties you receive could increase drastically.
+The Jacksonville Health Officials will likely fine or penalize you for this problem.
+There is no telling how hefty these fines may be.
+If this is your first offense, you may be shown some leniency but will need to pay for your negligence.
+If the samples taken from your grease show a high concentration of FOG (fat, oil, grease), the penalties you receive could increase drastically.

-If you want more information regarding the fines for grease trap overflows, get in contact with your grease trap service provider.
+If you want more information regarding the fines for grease trap overflows, contact your grease trap service provider.

 13. Can you help with grease floods?